ekmagiccat/ParkApi.Solution/README.md

 ## **Description**

-A Parks Lookup API that allows users to search for National and State parks by utilizing an API tool like Swagger or Postman.
+A park search API that allows users to search for National and State parks by utilizing an API tool like Swagger or Postman.

 ## **Setup/Installation Requirements**